Fused filament fabrication: Printing

-FFF begins with a software process which processes an STL file (Standard Triangle Language), orienting the model for the build process and mathematically slicing the model according to the processing parameters selected.
+FFF begins with a software process which processes a 3D Model, orienting the model for the build process and mathematically slicing the model according to the processing parameters selected.
 If required, support structures may be generated.

 The nozzle can be moved in both horizontal and vertical directions, and is mounted to a mechanical stage, which can be moved in the xy plane.

-As the nozzle is moved over the table in a prescribed geometry, it deposits a thin bead of extruded plastic, called a ‘‘road’’ which solidifies quickly upon contact with the substrate and/or roads deposited earlier.
+As the nozzle is moved over the table in a prescribed geometry, it deposits a thin bead of extruded plastic, called a road which solidifies quickly upon contact with the substrate and/or roads deposited earlier.
 Solid layers are generated by following a rasterizing motion where the roads are deposited side by side within an enveloping domain boundary.

 Stepper motors or servo motors are typically employed to move the extrusion head.
 The mechanism used is often an X-Y-Z rectilinear design, although other mechanical designs such as deltabot have been employed.

-Once a layer is completed, the platform is lowered in the z direction in order to start the next layer.
+Once a layer is completed, the platform is lowered (or the extruder is raised) in the z direction in order to start the next layer.
 This process continues until the fabrication of the object is completed.

 For successful bonding of the roads in the process, thermal control of the deposited material is necessary.
 The system can be kept inside a chamber, maintained at a temperature below the melting point of the material being deposited.

 Although as a printing technology FFF is very flexible, and it is capable of dealing with small overhangs by the support from lower layers, FFF generally has some restrictions on the slope of the overhang, and cannot produce unsupported stalactites.

 Myriad materials are available, such as Acrylonitrile Butadiene Styrene (ABS), Polylactic acid (PLA), Polycarbonate (PC), Polyamide (PA), Polystyrene (PS), lignin, rubber, among many others, with different trade-offs between strength and temperature properties.
 In addition, even the color of a given thermoplastic material may affect the strength of the printed object.
 Recently a German company demonstrated for the first time the technical possibility of processing granular PEEK into filament form and 3D printing parts from the filament material using FFF technology.

 During FFF, the hot molten polymer is exposed to air.
 Operating the FFF process within an inert gas atmosphere such as nitrogen or argon can significantly increase the layer adhesion and leads to improved mechanical properties of the 3D printed objects.
 An inert gas is routinely used to prevent oxidation during selective laser sintering.